techbuktu/RumiLMS/README.md

 ## Installation and Setup
 The RumiLMS backend is built with Python using the  [Django framework](https://docs.djangoproject.com).

+The frontend is built on Angular 7 and Angular Material.

 ## Clone the Project
 From your terminal/commandline:
 `git clone` this repository into a directory of your choice on your local machine.